-Even before Confederation, Canada’s earliest settlers were frequently forced to do battle in bitter frontier conflicts that pitted armies of colonists against European adversaries, as well as hostile natives.
-After achieving nationhood, the Canada’s sons and daughters acquitted themselves with distinction in both World Wars.
+Even before Confederation, Canada’s earliest settlers were forced to do battle in bitter frontier conflicts that pitted armies of colonists against European adversaries, as well as hostile natives.
+After achieving nationhood, Canada’s sons and daughters acquitted themselves with distinction in both World Wars.
 Canadian troops were among the first to be gassed in the trenches of the First World War and would go on to achieve international renown at the battles of Passchendaele and Vimy Ridge.
 A generation later, Canada’s pilots fought in the Battle of Britain, its sailors helped win control of the Atlantic and its soldiers stormed the beaches of Normandy.

 Not surprisingly, the country won high praise from allies — and even some of its enemies.

 “Never has [Britain] held Canada in higher esteem than in the last five years of bitter conflict,” said Winston Churchill in 1945.

 “Give me American supply lines, British planes, German officers and Canadian troops, and I can take over the world,” the Desert Fox supposedly once remarked.